ku-progsys/absynthe/README.md

 This will produce a working setup for Absynthe on a local system.
 All commands to reproduce Absynthe results should work.

-## Getting started

-You can try to play with the implementation of Absynthe, the purpose of some of the key modules are given in the file structure section above.

-You can add/modify a benchmark for SyGuS by adding a new `sl` file to `sygus-strings` folder.
-You can use existing benchmarks as an example to help you write your own benchmark.
-You may have to add/update the benchmark abstract specification in `test/sygus_bench.rb` file.
-To run the benchmark suite you can use the command: `bundle exec rake bench`.
-We explain how to write abstract specifications in the following section.

-Similarly for the AutoPandas benchmark suite you can add/modify a new benchmark in the `autopandas/benchmarks.py` file.
-If you added a new benchmark, you'll need to add the file to the `benches` list in `autopandas/harness.py`.
-To run the Autopandas benchmark suite using Absynthe, use the command: `python3 harness.py` in the `autopandas` directory.

-To use Absynthe on a different benchmark suite, you'll need to define your own abstract domain and semantics using the Absynthe framework and build a synthesizer from it's API.
-Sample definitions of abstract domains and semantics are given in the `lib/python` or `lib/sygus` folders.
-The file `bin/autopandas` defines a self-contained synthesizer using the Absynthe API functions.
-Lines 10-61 contain the type signatures of the Pandas API methods, and the lines after contain the definition of the synthesizer.
-This file can be adapted to target to a new domain.
-We are planning to explore a better API design for enabling easier development of synthesis tools with the core Absynthe framework in the future.

 ### Reproducing Tables and Figures in Paper

 To reproduce all of the tables in the all commands must be executed after navigating to the absynthe/scripts folder with the command